shamkut/who_review_bot/readme.md

 ### The bot commands

 * /register - to register your user to the bot
-* /review - to request a review of an article by the link
+* /review, /r - to request a review of an article by the link
+   * common example:
-   * example: /review www.mysite.com/myarticle
+      * /review www.mysite.com/myarticle
+      * /r www.mysite.com/myarticle
+   * you may suggest more than one link to review:
+      * /r www.mysite.com/myarticle_1 www.mysite.com/myarticle_2
+   * you may specify the reviewer you want, e.g., user natasha:
-   * you can point the reviewer, i.e., to @natasha: /review www.mysite.com/myarticle @natasha
+      * /review www.mysite.com/myarticle @natasha
 * /unregister - to unregister user
 * /next - to show the next reviewer
 * /reviewers - to show all of the reviewers
+* /skip - to skip the bot user to review for the specified number of days
+   * 7 days Alex's vacation example: /skip @alex 7

 <h3>Notes about language support</h3>
 * If your language is english